CenterForTheBuiltEnvironment/air-movement-design-guide/docs/About Ceiling Fans/Understanding-ceiling-fan-metrics.md

 the diameter differs substantially.
 This is useful in cases when the design target is the maximum airspeed directly underneath the fan.

-On top of original information, make it clearer that you can scale airflow by rpm.
+(On top of original information, make it clearer that you can scale airflow by rpm.)

+(Add Figure 21)

 ## Levels of Speed Control (modify)
 Most standard fans typically have a number of fixed fan speed levels.
 Though some of these fans have a